Gnaku-18519/DataAnalysis/README.md

 * preserve the number of occurrences (**no duplicate elimination**)
 * E.g.: π<sub>SSN,Name</sub>(Employee)
 * evaluation:
+  * approach based on sorting
+    * modify Pass 0 of external sort to eliminate unwanted fields
+    * modify merging passes to eliminate duplicates
+  * approach based on hashing
+    * partitioning phase: one input buffer, hash function h1, B-1 output buffer -> result in B-1 partitions
+    * dupilcate elimination phase: for each partition, apply in-memory hash function h2 (**NOT THE SAME AS** h1), and discard duplicates
   * hashing is generally faster than sorting
     * with the assumption that after the first hash, every small bucket could fit in the memory
     * hashing takes 3N, while sorting takes 4N